 While demand for traditional office space is low, the opposite seems true for life sciences lab/office space.
 As a matter of fact, we’re actively pursuing several leads – where pre-COVID these sites would have otherwise been traditional class A corporate office.

 Uncover Potential Hidden Costs

-Beyond the standard due diligence items most developers evaluate when redeveloping commercial properties, you should also look into these potentially costly items that may be obvious:
+Beyond the standard due diligence items most developers evaluate when redeveloping commercial properties, you should also look into these potentially costly items that may not be obvious:

 Is the building and the site conforming to the zoning district?
 If you’re proposing a small addition or renovation, you’ll want to understand the potential zoning issues you could encounter.
 Adding a new vestibule or patio, can be a simple aesthetically pleasing improvement that has a big impact.
 You want to be sure you don’t have to deal with a bunch of land use hurdles to get it constructed.
 A local land planning professional will have an understanding of ordinances and municipal regulations.
 They can help you identify potential design opportunities and constraints.

 Are there limitations to site access?
 What is the nature of road circulation in front of the property?
 Traffic patterns are not typical at the moment.
 It’s difficult to gauge what it could be like in a year or two.
 Spending some extra time in the due diligence period to engage a transportation engineer could help avoid the headache of a future rush hour back-up right in front of the property.